Brad Gibbens, NRCNAA Acting Director and Assistant Professor

-Brad Gibbens is the deputy director of the Center for Rural Health (CRH) at the University of North Dakota (UND) School of Medicine & Health Sciences and an assistant professor at the School of Medicine & Health Sciences in Grand Forks.
+Brad Gibbens is the acting director of the Center for Rural Health (CRH) at the University of North Dakota (UND) School of Medicine & Health Sciences and an assistant professor at the School of Medicine & Health Sciences in Grand Forks.

 During 2009-2010 he served as the interim co-director.
 His primary areas of responsibility are community development, community engagement techniques, program and grant development, qualitative research, program evaluation, and health policy.
 During his 32-year career with the Center, he served as the deputy director (2011-present), associate director (1991-2011), program director and principal investigator (PI) for the State Office of Rural Health (1992-2006), and program director and PI for the ND Flex Program (1999-2006).
 He is currently the PI on the Community Transformation Grant, funded by the CDC.